G-Core/product-documentation/documentation/waap/ddos-protection.md

 </tr>
 <tr style="text-align: left;">
     <td style="text-align: left;">Sub-second threshold</td>
-    <td style="text-align: left;">This threshold protects WAAP servers against attacks from traffic bursts.<br><br>
+    <td style="text-align: left;">This threshold protects the origin servers against attacks from traffic bursts.<br><br>
-   When this threshold is reached, the DDoS mode will activate on the affected WAAP server (not the WAAP cluster).
+   When this threshold is reached, the DDoS mode will activate on the affected origin server (not the WAAP cluster).
     </td>
     <td style="text-align: left;"><ul><strong>Default</strong>:
     <li>This mechanism has a default value of 50 seconds.</li>
-    <li>By default, StackPath maintains this threshold.</li>
  </ul>
     </td>
 </tr>